Quick Quiz

 Option a – 2

 A body cools from 100 °C to 70 °C in 8 minutes.
-If the room temperature is 15 °C, the time taken to cool from 70 °C to 40 °C will be
+If the ambient temperature is 15 °C, how long will it take to cool from 70 °C to 40 °C?

 (A) 14 minutes